annalisew19/MICB475_Team4/meeting_notes/mar10.md

   - Couldn't find any species common/associated with unsuccessful pregnancy outcome
   - Add a separate metadata column: (i.e) "successful_agegroup_1".
 Acts to filter all the samples that are successful and fall under a particular age group
   - Do coremicrobiome as well
 - Aim 3: go over PICRUST modules

+- Note can mention in limitations: diversity of tissue type, but we did not explore this because too many variables

 ### Next Week